 - Describe the relevance of biblical eschatology with a Christian worldview to practical ministry.

 Textbook readings and lecture presentations/notes

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread of 400–500 words in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread of 400 – 500 words in response to the provided prompt for each discussion.
 In addition to the thread, the student is required to reply to at least 3 other classmates’ threads in at least 250 words each.
 (MLO: B)

 The student will submit an annotated bibliography comprising of 5 scholarly sources selected through Liberty University Online’s Library, “Christian Periodical Index,” or “ATLA Database.”
 These 5 sources should be related to the Research Project (see F Below).
 As with all assignments, this will be written according to current Turabian formatting.
 (MLO: A)

-The student is to prepare a 1,000-word essay on the strengths and/or weaknesses of Dispensationalism, including Progressive Dispensationalism, in relation to Christian eschatology.
+The student is to prepare a 1,000-word essay on the strengths and/or weaknesses of Dispensationalism in relation to Christian eschatology.
 This will function as a position paper concerning how the student views the theological system known as Dispensationalism.
 Interaction with other eschatological views is allowed (MLO: B).

-Mid-Term Exam: This is an objective exam dealing with the principle agents and ideas shaping contemporary discussions in Christian eschatology as reflected in the assigned readings of Modules/Weeks 1–4 .
-(MLO: A, B, C)
+Quiz: Mid-Term: This is an objective quiz dealing with the principle agents and ideas shaping contemporary discussions in Christian eschatology as reflected in the assigned readings of Modules 1-4: Weeks 1–4.
+(MLOs: A, B, C)

-Final Exam: This exam will include a series of focused objective questions and several short essay questions dealing with the principle agents and ideas shaping contemporary discussions in Christian eschatology as reflected in the assigned readings of Modules/Weeks 5–8.
-(MLO: A, B, C)
+Quiz: Final: This quiz will include a series of focused objective questions and several short essay questions dealing with the principle agents and ideas shaping contemporary discussions in Christian eschatology as reflected in the assigned readings of Modules 5-8: Weeks 5–8.
+(MLOs: A, B, C)